 - Team Formation: Teams are formed based on grade, closest school, player and coach request.
 All requests are honored when possible.
 Placement is based on availability.
-We cannot guarantee placement on a team by location or school, but we try our best. - Existing teams new to the YMCA can join without releases. - Returning teams: Players are guaranteed spots on their previous team only if registered on time.
-Roster spots will be filled after the registrion deadline. - Returning players can play on the same team or request a new team. - Players can "play-up" a league.
-Players can never play down. - Players can join YMCA soccer from any city within the Dallas area.
+We cannot guarantee placement on a team by location or school, but we try our best. - Existing teams new to the YMCA can join without releases. - Returning teams: Coaches are encouraged to give a roster upon registering.
+Parents are also encouraged to mark coach and friend requests.
+Players without requests will be placed on teams after registration deadline. - Returning players can play on the same team or request a new team. - Players can "play-up" a league.
+Players can never play down. - Players can join YMCA soccer from any city within the Dallas area. - If in all leagues, a team wants more competitive play up that team can request to play up. - Player placement, league divisions and team placement are up to the discretion of the Sports Director.